Mind-Altering Chemical Found in Chocolate Bars, California Health Officials Warn

 California health officials warned the public that three flavors of PolkaDot Mushroom Magic Blend chocolate bars contain psychoactive drugs.
 (California Department of Public Health)

 The state’s lawmakers attempted to pass a bill to legalize some naturally occurring psychedelics in 2023, but the bill was vetoed by Gov. Gavin Newsom.
-Senate Bill 58, proposed by San Francisco state Sen. Scott Wiener, would have allowed people 21 and older to possess, transport, or plant a certain amount of psychedelic substances, such as psilocybin, or “magic mushrooms” for personal use starting Jan.
+Senate Bill 58, proposed by state Sen. Scott Wiener, who represents San Francisco, would have allowed people ages 21 and older to possess, transport, or plant a certain amount of psychedelic substances, such as psilocybin, or “magic mushrooms” for personal use starting on Jan.
 1, 2025.

 In his veto message, the governor said medical research has demonstrated that treatment with such hallucinogens can help “relieve people suffering from certain conditions, such as depression, PTSD, traumatic brain injury, and other addictive personality traits,” but that regulations and guidelines should come before legalization.